betabitnl/azure-training-2020/README.md

-# azure-training-2020
+# Betabit Azure Training 2020

-The source code used for a Betabit internal Azure training
+This repo holds the source code used for an internal Betabit Azure training.

+## Subjects

+* Key Vault
+* Service Bus
+* Application Insights
+* API management (no code available)